joshpaulchan/expanse-report/README3.txt

 ### Window Capture

 Currently, no integration tests have been written for the window capture program.
 However, we have outlined several cases we want to cover under `3_integration_testing/WindowCapture/`.
+There are few integration tests for Window Capture in particular, as this subsection does not take input from the other sections.
+Rather, this subsection only outputs streams of each window.

 ---